-1. Choose a suitable controller and/or a compensator for a specific application to improve the system performance
+- 1. Choose a suitable controller and/or a compensator for a specific application to improve the system performance - 2.
+Apply various time domain and frequency domain techniques to assess the system performance - 3.
+Apply various control strategies to different applications (example: Power systems, electrical drives etc...)

-- 2. Apply various time domain and frequency domain techniques to assess the system performance - 3.
-Apply various control strategies to different applications (example: Power systems, electrical drives etc...) - 4.
+- 4. Determine the stability of a linear control system.
+Design classical controllers for given system response - 5.
 Test system Controllability and Observability using state space representation and applications of state space representation to various systems.